Is meal planning the bane of your existence?

 We also love having breakfast for dinner because well breakfast food is delicious and filling.

-Theme nights eliminate the pain of having to come up with meal ideas or at least narrows down your choices.
+Theme nights eliminate the pain of having to come up with meal ideas or at least narrow down your choices.

 This also helps with adding new meals to your list which you normally wouldn’t eat or wouldn’t have even thought of.